bareos/bareos/docs/manuals/source/Appendix/BareosPrograms.rst

           -w <dir>          specify working directory (default from conf file) -?                print this message

-As Bareos supports loading its database backend dynamically you need to specify the right database driver to use using the -B option.

-If you are using MySQL or PostgreSQL, there is no need to supply a working directory since in that case, bscan knows where the databases are.
-However, if you have provided security on your database, you may need to supply either the database name (-b option), the user name (-u option), and/or the password (-p) options.
+If you have provided security on your database, you may need to supply either the database name (-b option), the user name (-u option), and/or the password (-p) options.

 NOTE: before :command:`bscan` can work, it needs at least a bare bones valid database.
 If your database exists but some records are missing because they were pruned, then you are all set.
-If your database was lost or destroyed, then you must first ensure that you have the SQL program running (MySQL or PostgreSQL), then you must create the Bareos database (normally named bareos), and you must create the Bareos tables.
+If your database was lost or destroyed, then you must first ensure that you have PostgreSQL running, then you must create the Bareos database (normally named bareos), and you must create the Bareos tables.
 This is explained in :ref:`section-CreateDatabase` chapter of the manual.
 Finally, before scanning into an empty database, you must start and stop the Director with the appropriate Bareos-dir.conf file so that it can create the Client and Storage records which are not stored on the Volumes.
 Without these records, scanning is unable to connect the Job records to the proper client.

 Forgetting for the moment the extra complications of a full rebuild of your catalog, let’s suppose that you did a backup to Volumes "Vol001" and "Vol002", then sometime later all records of one or both those Volumes were pruned or purged from the database.
 By using bscan you can recreate the catalog entries for those Volumes and then use the restore command in the Console to restore whatever you want.
 A command something like: